IanWold/ianwold.github.io/Site/Posts/the_ontology_doc.md

 We might say a user remains the same user in spite of changes to username, email, phone number, and so on.

-By keeping rules at a category-level, we're putting more generic constraints on more braod areas of the system.
+By keeping rules at a category-level, we're putting more generic constraints on more broad areas of the system.
 When we need to fashion specific objects, we can more clearly see the rules across the whole system to see where those specific objects should exist.
 For example, we might not want "refund archive" objects to be under the "refund" category; instead, we might define "archive" as a separate category fulfilling a different domain assumption, with objects under that category more similar to each other.

 ## 5. What drives relationships?

 Intuitively, we know that users and purchases will have a one-to-many relationship.
-Instead of bulleting that out, we want to define _why_ that is based on the domain assumptions: "users contain many purchases to fulfil the domain assumption that customers will purchase things from us."
+Instead of bulleting that out, we want to define _why_ that is based on the domain assumptions: "users contain many purchases to fulfill the domain assumption that customers will purchase things from us."
 Contrived a bit, but I think you get my point there.

 This is explicitly stating the "why" of relationships instead of _just_ mapping relationships as they exist.
 Again, we're wanting to move from our domain assumptions and fundamental principles to create constraints for the system more broadly.
 When I need to consider creating new object relations, I can better see the _whys_ of what presently exists, and what parts of the system are going to be more accommodating to the updates I need to make.
 When I do make updates, justifying them along the same lines based on the domain assumptions allows me to slot the updates more neatly into the broader system.